zakird/crux-top-lists/README.md

 https://animekimi.com,1000
 ```

+Websites are ranked by completed pageloads (measured
+by First Contentful Paint) and aggregated by web origin.
+The dataset
+adheres as closely as possible to user-initiated pageloads (e.g., it
+excludes traffic from iframes).
 More information about CrUX and its data collection methodology can be found on its
 official website: https://developer.chrome.com/docs/crux/about/.

 ### Why 1 Million Sites?